Ser1ousGIT/Auto-Acronym-Dupe-Lister/README.md

 - Python (obviously)
 - 'python-docx'
-- Have a single '.docx' from which you have to find the duplicates in the same directory as the script.
+- Have a single `.docx` from which you have to find the duplicates in the same directory as the script.
   Name it 'acryonyms.docx' or change the file path in the '.py' file.

 # Commands:-

-pip install python-docx
+- pip install python-docx
-python file_name.py
+- python file_name.py